canonical/sphinx-docs-starter-pack/docs/tutorial/set-up.rst

 Configure settings
 ==================

 Work through the settings in :file:`docs/conf.py`.
-Most parameters can be left with the default values as they can be changed later. :ref:`customise` contains further guidance.
+Most parameters can be left with the default values as they can be changed later. :ref:`customize` contains further guidance.

 Pre-commit hooks (optional)